All Episodes

 Name some winners of a failed state in Iraq.

-Well, that's uh surprising.
+Well, that's surprising.

-Of course that's what happens if we lose.
+Of course, that's what happens if we lose.

-Uh the biggest winner if we fail in Iraq.
+The biggest winner if we fail in Iraq.

-Beyond my statement of uh joining in the comments with Senator Collins and rejecting those of our other friends on the panel who think that statements of disapproval are somehow going to undermine our effort when I think they will send the clearest message.
+Beyond my statement of joining in the comments with Senator Collins and rejecting those of our other friends on the panel who think that statements of disapproval are somehow going to undermine our effort, when I think they will send the clearest message, we are going to do everything we can to send a message to our government and the Iraqi government that they had better change because the enemy we are confronting is adaptable.

-It is intelligent, it learns.
+It learns.

-It got a hold of our military uniforms, went through those gates after having cleared all those police checkpoints, killed five of our Soldiers in a meeting talking about security in Iraq.
+It got a hold of our military uniforms, went through those gates after having cleared all those police checkpoints, killed five of our soldiers in a meeting talking about security in Iraq.

 I disapprove of the policy.